 “There is no substitute for experience.”
 It’s a time-worn adage that has proven itself many times, especially in the educational sphere.
-Dr. Casey Clay, an assistant professor of special education at the University of Missouri and the Thompson Center, has taken the proverb to heart by developing a virtual reality simulator which allows Applied Behavior Analysis (ABA) students to gain hands-on experiential learning on how to work with children with special needs.
+Dr. Casey Clay, an assistant professor of special education at the University of Missouri College of Education and the Thompson Center, has taken the proverb to heart by developing a virtual reality simulator which allows Applied Behavior Analysis (ABA) students to gain hands-on experiential learning on how to work with children with special needs.
 This training and educational system allows students to gain important experience without worrying about the safety of the children and the students.

 “When working with children with special needs, especially children with severe behavioral problems, it is important for behavior analysts to understand how to best help these children so they will not harm themselves or others,” Clay said.
 “Virtual reality allows our students to learn these skills in a safe environment, so that when they begin working with real children, they will be prepared for any challenges that may arise.”